Open Research Policy

 A: No, data and code links must be verified and included in the final file sent to the publisher.
 Authors will need to archive data/code as part of the final submission process.

 Q: What should I name the data package on the data repository?

 A: We do not suggest giving the data package the exact same name as your manuscript title.
 Use a descriptive name for the data package that meets the guidelines of the repository.
 Do include a reference to your related ESA journal publication.

 Q: How do I know if my table is allowed in an appendix as supporting information?

 A: Tables should be presented in the clearest and most readable format possible.
-Table font should be 10-pt or larger, and tables should fit on a single page in the merged PDF.
+Table font should be 10-pt or larger, and tables can be no longer than two pages in the merged PDF.
 If a table is too large, staff may require you remove it from the main manuscript and provide it as data under the Open Research policy.
 Tables cannot be provided as spreadsheet files.
 If your table requires a spreadsheet format, it must be provided under the Open Research policy.
 The “Appendix” and “Data” designations should be considered a simple naming convention used to identify which material will be presented in PDF format (appendices) or spreadsheet format (data).

 Q: Will ESA help me craft my Open Research statement?

 A: Please make every effort to review and follow the statement examples provided in the “Mechanics and Examples” section.
 Your statement will be checked by the journal’s editorial staff and they will request clarifications if necessary.
 Specific questions can be directed to the journal’s editorial staff .

 Q: The repository requires the journal publication DOI before releasing the data.
 How can I obtain the DOI for my ESA journal paper to link to it?